Songyosk/CCNW4RMC/README.md

 <br />

-(iii) c-DW skipping across four-island system
+(iii) c-DW skipping across four-island system <br />

-(script name: Skipv12; link - https://youtu.be/4WkLE20AFM4)
+- script name: Skipv12; link - https://youtu.be/4WkLE20AFM4

 Description: Four 'skip' events are combined to move the c-DW across a four island system without reversing any island magnetisation, demonstrating the freedom to  reposition the c-DW throughout an array.